Support wait times may be longer than usual. We're sorry for any inconvenience. Thank you for your patience.

 |This conversion goal type requires no custom values.|

-Each time it happens, the conversion action has the same value checkbox, and then enter the amount and select the currency (if available).
+Each conversion action has the same value checkbox, and then enter the amount and select the currency (if available).
 This is a static revenue value that doesn't change.

 The value of this conversion action may vary (for instance, by purchase price) checkbox, and then enter the default amount and select the default currency (if available) to be used when no value is received for a conversion.
 The revenue value will change based on the customization you make to the UET tag tracking code that you add to your website.
 To learn more, see How to report variable revenue with UET.
 This option is only available for destination URL and event conversion goals.